Charity audit thresholds: what’s changed, what hasn’t, and when it matters

 - Audit required if income exceeds £250,000 and gross assets exceed £3.26 million

+Those figures have stayed completely unchanged for over a decade.
 In real terms, that meant more charities drifting into audit simply because of inflation, not because they’d become more complex or risky.
+If your charity falls below the audit threshold, an independent examination may be required instead - and that is naturally much simpler.

 What’s changing